Universal momentum distributions for the spin-singlet NN channels

 Table 1.
 High-momentum constants for different $ NN $ models for $ p_0=1.4 $ fm-1.

 In Table 1, the high-momentum constants for the $ pp $ interaction, $ a_2^{v(pp)} $, are also presented.
 These constants correspond 2 to $ \varkappa_{pp}\approx - 0.054 $ fm-1.
-It is clear that the ratio $ a_2^{v(pp)}/a_2^{v(np)} $ depends on the model very weakly.
+It is clear that the ratio $ a_2^{v(pp)}/a_2^{v(np)} $ depends very weakly on the model.

-Finally, in Table 1 we present the ratios of constants $ a_2^{v(pp)}/a_2^d $ which are discussed in the next subsection.
+Finally, in Table 1, we present the ratios of constants $ a_2^{v(pp)}/a_2^d $, which are discussed in the next subsection.

 • C. Two-body estimations for pp/np ratios

-• Recently [18] we have proposed a way to calculate the weight of high-momentum components for scattering wave functions via the integral over on-shell momentum p up to some small value q ($ q\ll{p_0} $):
+• Recently [18], we proposed a way to calculate the weight of high-momentum components for scattering wave functions via the integral over on-shell momentum p up to some small value q ($ q\ll{p_0} $):

-$ A_{s(t)}(q) = \int_{0}^q dp p^2 c_2^{s(t)}(p). $
+$ A_{s(t)}(q) = \int_{0}^q {\rm d}p p^2 c_2^{s(t)}(p). $

 (47)